Governor Snyder just approved these new driving laws

-The rules of the road are changing.
 New laws just passed that require drivers to give bikes a three-foot safety distance when passing on the left and right.
-Our “Just Drive” Michigan Auto Law attorney, Brandon Hewitt, stopped by to help us break down and understand these new safety measures.
+Our “Just Drive” Michigan Auto Law attorney, Brandon Hewitt, stopped by to help us understand these new safety measures.

 According to the Office of Highway Safety Planning (OHSP), Michigan bicycle fatalities doubled from 2012 to 2016, increasing from 19 deaths to 38.

-An OHSP analysis of crash data from 2010 to 2014 suggested that about 25% of accidents involving bicycles and motor vehicles occur during overtaking and passing.
+An OHSP analysis of crash data from 2010 to 2014 suggests that about 25% of accidents involving bicycles and motor vehicles, occur during overtaking and passing.

 ►Make it easy to keep up to date with more stories like this.
 Download the 13 ON YOUR SIDE app now.